radiantearth/stac-spec/json-spec/json-spec.md

 that includes `Item` metadata, so that the downstream user can know where the data has come from.
 The `self` href field *must* be an absolute url, not relative, to communicate the canonical location of the `Item`.

-**assets** is an set of keyed objects that contain of links to data associated with the `Item` that can be downloaded.
+**assets** is an array of objects that contain of links to data associated with the `Item` that can be downloaded.
 This should include the main asset, as well as any 'sidecar' files that are related and help a client make sense of the data.
 Examples of this include extended metadata (in XML, JSON, etc), unusable data masks, satellite ephemeris data, etc. Some assets (like Landsat data) are represented by multiple files - all should be linked to.
 It is generally recommended that different processing levels or formats are not exhaustively listed in an
 `Item`, but instead are represented by related `Items` that are linked to, but the best practices around this are still emerging.
-An asset object currently just requires a href field, which can be a relative or absolute link, to provide a link to the asset for download or streaming access.
-The 'name' field is optional, and is generally the display name for clients & users.
-The asset definition will likely evolve soon to be able to explain itself more.
+***Assets required fields***
+* href - link to the asset object.
+The link can be a relative or absolute link
+* name - the human readable name of the asset
+* type - the mime type of the object.
+Prefered that standard mime types be used when possible.
+Type can include; image/geotiff, image/geotiff+cog, or type with a vendor prefix, example: vnd.digitalglobe/til

+****We would like to register image/geotiff as a mime type with IANA****

 **thumbnail** is a special *strongly recommended* `asset` that is a downsampled image of the core asset, for direct display online in a web page or interactive search application.
 Even assets that are less easily translated in to a visual image should provide some visual representation,